Pfizer files COVID-19 vaccine application to U.S. FDA

 Pfizer Chief Executive Officer Albert Bourla confirmed the application had been made in a video posted on the company’s website on Friday afternoon.

+The FDA said on Friday it would hold a meeting of the advisory committee on Dec.
+10 at which members would discuss the vaccine.
+The agency declined to predict how long its review would take, although both Pfizer and U.S. Health Secretary Alex Azar have said the FDA could authorize the vaccine in mid-December.

-Pfizer’s shares were up 1.3% and BioNTech shares up 9.3% in New York late on Friday afternoon, as the possibility of a vaccine soon raised hopes for the end of a pandemic that has claimed more than a quarter of a million lives in the United States and over 1.3 million worldwide.
+Pfizer’s shares closed up 1.4% and BioNTech shares ended 9.6% higher in New York, as the possibility of a vaccine soon raised hopes for the end of a pandemic that has claimed more than a quarter of a million lives in the United States and over 1.3 million worldwide.

 For an interactive graphic tracking the global spread of COVID-19, open here in an external browser.